minhphan88/minhphan88.github.io/_presentations/timeseries.md

   The project is a presentation of a time series analysis.

 ## Goal
-  The project aims to accurately predict the value of bitcoin for the next 10 days using the appropriate time series analysis.
+  The project aims to accurately predict the value of bitcoin for the following 10 days using the appropriate time series analysis (using ARIMA models).

 ## Data
   The dataset is the daily closing price of bitcoin from the 27th of April 2013 to the 24th of February 2019 (Source: coinmarketcap.com)